AguaClara/UASB/Reports and Manuals/summer2018report.md

 The lid is surrounded by a ring of water with height set by the effluent line.
 This water would hydraulically seal the biogas within the headspace until the gas pushed the water level down below the height of the lid space, breaking the seal and allowing gas to escape.
 Thus, by increasing the height of the lid the total amount of gas captured before offgassing could be increased.

+After gas had built up within the system, a valve could be opened from a pipe running off the top to release it.
+Once released, gas would flow from the high pressure zone within the lid to the lower pressure capture system.
+This gas could then be collected and the valve closed once again to begin a second collection.

+Upon further review of the design, a couple of crucial problems were identified.
+First is that this design allows open wastewater to be exposed to the air.
+This could allow odors to escape the system, and could also allow oxygen to enter the system, damaging the anaerobic habitat.
+Additionally, this system would require the contents to be stored under pressure for longer periods of time, which would complicate fabrication as we would need to use a separate material for the lid that was pressure resistant.
+Finally, there would be no direct way of checking the system for the gas overflow condition.
+While there are mathematical models to predict gas production rate and thus the amount of time until the gas overflowed, these are subject to variability and potential error as well.

+Given these problems, another design was developed for the lid space, detailed below.

 ##### Design 2: Full Seal

+The second design for the lid space utilized a full seal of the top of the system, essentially just using a sealed UASB system.
+As many prefabricated tanks, such as the one pictured below, utilize

 #### Capture System Design